 In addition to the well-documented gender pay gap, women are globally under-represented in top-level jobs.
 One obvious explanation for this is discrimination.
-Differences in attitudes towards competition, which are observed in the empirical literature, offer another explanation.
+Differences in attitudes toward competition, which are observed in the empirical literature, offer another explanation.
 These differences could partly explain the gender gaps in labor market outcomes.
 A future challenge is to mitigate the negative consequences of these gaps on the way to achieving gender equality in labor markets.
-One potential policy measure that would help is to undertake reforms of the educational system to encourage competitive attitudes or even consider gender-segregated education in specific subjects.
+Reforms of the educational systems could help to encourage competitive attitudes and affect educational choices of women.
+One possibility is to consider gender-segregated education in specific subjects.
+Some evidence suggests that any intervention is most likely to be successful during early ages.
+In contrast, preferences regarding competitiveness are found to evolve over time.